 If you are a student, please read the notes below before sending me an email,

-contacting me about intern or PhD positions, or nominating me as a referee for
+contacting me about internship or PhD applications, or nominating me as a referee for

 a job application.
 Emails and reference requests that don't take account of